wuikhan/Python-Basics/ReadMe.md

 2. Virtual Environment Python version 3.5.4
 3. source activate virtualEnvironment to activate the virtual environment
 4. source deactivate to de-activate the virtual environment
+5. python --version to check the version of python within the environment

 ## Check the lists of environment you have